 Pitching - This is not baseball.
 “Pitching” here is the verb for adding yeast to the cider.

 Auto siphon starter - Has nothing to do with cars and gasoline.
 This handy tool gets the siphon going from one jug to another, and in brewing you’ll be siphoning repeatedly.
-We like this mini size for cider in 1 gallon jugs.

 Racking - Siphoning the cider from one jug to another, leaving the solids behind.

-If you want to be bare bones and small scale in cider making, then start with a 1 gallon jug and its Stopper No. 6, the Mini auto siphon, an airlock, Nottingham yeast or Lalvin EC-1118 yeast, Star San sanitizer, and go to your local hardware store for 5 feet of food grade plastic hose that is 5/16” inside and 7/16” outside (or wait until your Mini auto siphon arrives and fit the hose to that).
+If you want to be bare bones and small scale in cider making, then start with 1 gallon jug with stopper, an auto siphon, an airlock, yeast, sanitizer, and go to your local hardware store for 5 feet of food grade plastic hose that is 5/16” inside and 7/16” outside (or wait until your auto siphon arrives and fit the hose to that).